Table of Contents

 The FDA officially approved Myrbetriq for OAB in 2012.
 In 2018, the FDA also approved Myrbetriq to be used in conjunction with another medication (solifenacin succinate) to treat symptoms of OAB.

-According to data compiled by ClinCalc in 2020, mirabegron is the 191st most-prescribed drug in the U.S., with more than three million prescriptions written as of 2017.
+According to data compiled in 2020, mirabegron is the 191st most-prescribed drug in the U.S., with more than three million prescriptions written as of 2017.

 As with any other drug, Myrbetriq has the potential to cause both minor and serious side effects.
-According to the official Myrbetriq website, possible serious side effects include:
+Possible serious side effects of mirabegron include:

-At the time of writing, there is no generic version of Myrbetriq available in the U.S. The earliest time at which a generic equivalent may become available is March 27, 2022, at which point the drug's patent will expire.
+At the time of writing, there is no generic version of Myrbetriq available in the U.S. The patent on Myrbetriq is still active and may not expire any time soon.

-Until then, patients can save money on their Myrbetriq prescription by purchasing it from a reputable online pharmacy or verified pharmacy referral service like My Drug Center.
+Until then, patients can save money on their Myrbetriq 25 mg or 50 mg prescription by purchasing it from a reputable online pharmacy or verified Canadian pharmacy referral service like My Drug Center.

 DISCLAIMER: The information in the article is not meant to be used for treatment or diagnosis.
 It is designed for general awareness and for information purposes only.
 Always consult a medical professional for your specific healthcare needs.